ArmandPhilippot/react-small-apps/todos/README.md

 2. (`yarn global add serve`)
 3. `serve -s build`

+## Login

+User: `demo@email.com`

+Password: `demo`

+## Disclaimer

+This app is not intended to be used.
+There is no registration form and password encryption is not implemented.
+The only user available is a demo user.

 ## License

 This project is open-source and available under [MIT license](../LICENSE).